Week 1 Day 6 -- How to Join

 41 Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.

+47 (They were) praising God and having favor with all the people.
+And the Lord added to the church daily those who were being saved.
 But many of the people who heard their message believed it, so the number of believers now totaled about 5,000 men, not counting women and children.
 (Acts 4:4, NLT)

-“A, B, C’s” of Salvation.
-Our salvation begins when we first acknowledge or “admit” that we are lost and in need of salvation (Romans 3:23, 6:23).
-Our sins have separated us from God, and only Jesus Christ can intercede between us as sinful humanity and God who is Holy.
-When we recognize our sinfulness, we must be willing to repent and turn away from our sinful actions.
+In summary, you must be saved or “born again.”
+We explain that as the “A, B, Cs” of Salvation, as found in the book of Romans.
+Our salvation begins when we first acknowledge or “Admit” that we are lost and in need of salvation (Romans 3:23, 6:23).
+Our sins separate us from God, and only Jesus Christ can intercede between us as sinful humanity and God who is Holy (Romans 5:8).
+When we recognize our sinfulness, we must be willing to repent and turn away from our sinful actions (Romans 2:4).
 This begins with a new mindset.

 If you have accepted eternal life, you also need to be biblically baptized by immersion (the literal definition of baptism) after your salvation.
-If you were baptized in a church that practiced that baptism was necessary for your salvation, we also would encourage you to be baptized again as a symbol of your salvation and not as a means to gain salvation.
+If you were baptized in a church that practiced that baptism was necessary for your salvation, we also encourage you to be baptized again as a symbol of your salvation and not as a means to gain salvation.

-Also as we learned, baptism means immersion, so if you were sprinkled or poured on or even immersed before your salvation experience, we require you to be immersed in believer’s baptism.
+Also, as we learned, baptism means immersion, so if you were sprinkled or poured on or even immersed before your salvation experience, we require you to be immersed in believer’s baptism.

 Lastly, if you have accepted eternal life and have already been biblically baptized, you may join by having another Baptist church send us a letter.
 If the church cannot be contacted about your membership, you can join by a “statement” in which you on your honor simply state that you have accepted Christ and have been immersed in water after salvation, and that your baptism was not meant to be a way of earning your salvation.